yoniyoyo/Analog_to_digital/README.md

 ---------------
 • MCU: MSP430G2553
 • Buttons / LCD: connected to the ports as defined in prelab6_bsp.h.
-• Function generator (optional), within 0–VCC input range, if you want to feed an analog signal for the ADC demonstration.

 How to Build & Flash (IDE Only)
 -------------------------------